Kim Jae-wook: 2013–2016: Comeback

 After finishing his mandatory military service, Kim made his comeback in the 2013 television series Who Are You?, playing the dead boyfriend of So Yi-hyun's character.
 In 2014, Kim was featured in KBS' period action drama Inspiring Generation as Kim Hyun-joong's rival, but quit after episode 8 due to unavoidable circumstances.

 In 2015, Kim was cast for the lead role in the fantasy comedy film Planck Constant, playing a script writer with weird sexual fantasies.
+In June, Kim signed an exclusive contract with management agency Better ENT.

 The following year, Kim took on the role of a Japanese nobleman who marries Son Ye-jin's character Princess Deokhye in the period film The Last Princess.
 The same year, Kim took a leading role in the film Two Rooms, Two Nights as a popular movie director who tries to maintain secretive romantic relationships with both his current girlfriend and ex-girlfriend.

 2017–present: Rising popularity

 In January 2017, Kim starred in romance film Another Way, playing the role of a police officer who finds Seo Yea-ji's character online and forms a suicide pact.
 He then played the antagonist in OCN's hit thriller drama Voice, earning acclaim for his performance as a serial killer.
-In July the same year, Kim was cast in the romance drama Temperature of Love, playing a rich businessman.
+In June, he left Better ENT and signed with new management agency Management SOOP.
+In July, Kim was cast in the romance drama Temperature of Love, playing a rich businessman.

 In 2018, Kim was cast in the musical play Amadeus in triple casting, alongside Jo Jung-suk and Kim Sung-kyu.
 Kim's Japanese film Butterfly Sleep was released in Japan in May 2018.
 The same year, he was cast in OCN's supernatural thriller The Guest.
 In 2019, Kim was cast as the main lead in the romantic comedy drama Her Private Life alongside Park Min-young.
 The show marks Kim's first time as a primary lead in a romantic comedy.
 In 2020, Kim created "My Margiela", a five-episode video series on the Belgian fashion designer Martin Margiela.
 In 2022, Kim starred alongside Krystal Jung in KBS2 television series Crazy Love, playing a maths instructor and CEO of a top math institute.

+In 2025, Kim starred in Netflix's mystery historical television series Dear Hongrang alongside Jo Bo-ah and Lee Jae-wook.
+It is based on Tangeum: Swallowing Gold by Jang Da-hye and was produced by Studio Dragon.